Two Thousand Maniacs!

-The film has been noted by critics as an early example of hicksploitation in grindhouse films, as well as for its sensationalizing of national perceptions between the North and South.
-The film was remade in 2005 as 2001 Maniacs.
-The story of the film was inspired by the 1947 Lerner and Loewe musical Brigadoon.
+Two Thousand Manaics! has been noted by critics as an early example of hicksploitation in exploitation films, as well as for its sensationalizing of national perceptions between the North and South.
+The theme of social class differences between the regions has been cited as a prominent feature of the film.
+It also contains elements of supernatural horror, and its structure has been acknowledged as an influence on the contemporary slasher film.